What is the DOVE Fellowship?

 What additional support is provided by the graduate program?

 A DOVE fellow may also elect to participate in the Summer Institute experience.
 If a DOVE fellow chooses to participate, the graduate program receiving the DOVE will cover the cost of the stipend ($4,000) and summer health insurance coverage (approx. $700) for the DOVE fellow and provide an appropriate research or educational experience for the summer.

 Graduate programs will also commit a minimum of $1,000 to support the participation of the DOVE fellow in research/conference travel during their degree program (can be used outside of the DOVE Fellowship year).

 Can a student be nominated by more than one graduate program for the DOVE Fellowship?

-Yes, a student may be nominated by ALL graduate programs to which they applied.
+Yes, a student may be nominated by ALL graduate programs to which they apply.

 Can a graduate program have more than one DOVE Fellowship recipient?

-Yes, there are several programs that have had more than one DOVE Fellowship recipient during a given year.
-Graduate programs can nominate up to two (2) students.
+Yes, graduate programs can have more than one DOVE Fellowship recipient.
+Each program can nominate up to only two (2) students.